akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_ubuntu_1404.rst

 .. note::

-    Akeneo PIM will not work with MongoDB 3.*. *The supported version are 2.4 and 2.6*.
+    Akeneo PIM will not work with MongoDB 3.*. *The supported versions are 2.4 and 2.6*.

 * Install MongoDB PHP driver